Kwondh0321/Enmirynet_Shopping/README.md

 This project is copyrighted to Enmirynet in 2024.
 The source code of this project is subject to the following copyright terms:

-- Backend Code : Open to the public, anyone can use but prohibit from sharing
+- **Back-end Code** : Open to the public, anyone can use but prohibit from sharing
-- Frontend Code : Open to the public, excluding the design.
+- **Front-end Code** : Open to the public, excluding the design.
 Modifications are allowed for functional purposes.

 ## Warning